 Popular Skills for Construction Superintendent, Commercial

-Commercial Construction Superintendents seem to wield many skills on the job.
-Most notably, skills in Microsoft Project, Construction Estimating, Budget Management, and Contractor Management are correlated to pay that is above average, with boosts between 5 percent and 13 percent.
-Those listing Operations Management as a skill should be prepared for drastically lower pay.
-Those proficient in Blueprints are, more often than not, also skilled in Contractor Management and Project Coordinating.
+Commercial Construction Superintendents report using a deep pool of skills on the job.
+Most notably, skills in Microsoft Project, Budget Management, Construction Estimating, and Operations Management are correlated to pay that is above average, with boosts between 7 percent and 14 percent.
+It is often found that people who know Blueprints are also skilled in Contractor Management and Project Coordinating.

 Pay by Experience Level for Construction Superintendent, Commercial